teroon/TRiMM-Transformer-Based-Rich-Motion-Matching/README.md

 ## Usage
 ### Preparation
-#### bert-base-chinese
-Place all the model files in the directory ".\TRiMM\Data\bert-base-chinese".
-The download address of the model is: https://huggingface.co/bert-base-chinese

 #### bert-base-uncased
 Place all the model files in the directory ".\TRiMM\Data\bert-base-uncased".
 The download address of the model is: https://huggingface.co/bert-base-uncased

-#### chinese-wav2vec-base
+#### wav2vec2-base-960h
-Place all the model files in the directory ".\TRiMM\Data\chinese-wav2vec-base".
-The download address of the model is: https://huggingface.co/tencent/chinese-wav2vec-base
+Place all the model files in the directory ".\TRiMM\Data\wav2vec2-base-960h".
+The download address of the model is: https://huggingface.co/facebook/wav2vec2-base-960h

 #### All BVH files of the motions
-Place all the BVH files in the directory ".\TRiMM\Data\bvh"
+Place all the BVH files in the directory ".\TRiMM\BvhLiveLink\bvh"

 ### Training